The Admission of Students

 3. Recommendations.
 The college receives recommendations from school officials and references named by the applicant.
 It should be understood that when a student waives the right to inspect that information, it is kept in strict confidence and is available only to appropriate college officers.

 4. Standardized Test Scores.
-The submission of standardized testing (the SAT I, SAT II, and the ACT) is optional for admission.
+The submission of standardized testing (the SAT I, SAT II, the ACT, and Advanced Placement tests) is optional for admission.
 Independent of the admission process and solely for the purpose of the college's research, students who have taken the standardized tests must submit the official results of these tests upon matriculation.

 5. A Personal Interview (optional).
-The applicant may seek an interview with a member of the college's admission staff, a Bates senior fellow, or a designated alumni representative in the home area.
+The applicant may seek an interview with a member of the college's admission staff, an admission senior fellow, or a designated alumni representative in the home area.

 Early in the senior year a student should submit the application for admission.
-To be considered for admission in 2013–2014, a student must submit an application no later than 1 January 2013.
+To be considered for admission in 2016–2017, a student must submit an application no later than 1 January 2016.
 A nonrefundable fee of $60 must accompany the application.
 Students for whom the fee would be a financial hardship may have their guidance counselor submit a College Board "Request for Fee Waiver" with their application.
-Application forms are available on the Admission website (www.bates.edu/admission).

 The Office of Admission reaches its decision only after it has received the completed application form, essay, and all the data supporting an application: the transcript of the secondary school record and recommendations from the guidance counselor and from two teachers.

 Candidates who are certain that Bates is their first choice should give serious thought to the binding Early Decision (ED) plan.
 Applicants for ED must complete the ED contract on the application and assure the college that they will enroll if admitted.
-Regular applications may be submitted to other colleges with the understanding that the candidate will withdraw these applications if he or she is accepted at Bates by early decision.
-More information is available on the Admission website (www.bates.edu/admission).
+Regular applications may be submitted to other colleges with the understanding that the candidate will withdraw these applications if accepted at Bates by Early Decision.
+More information is available on the Admission website (bates.edu/admission).

 Extremely capable students may be ready for college before they have completed the normal four-year secondary school program.
 The college welcomes inquiries from those who think they are prepared scholastically, and are sufficiently mature personally and socially, to undertake college work.